tzodge/deformable_image_reg/SuperGlue-rigid-train/README.md

 * Dealing with outliers as mentioned in [SuperGlue: Learning Feature Matching with Graph Neural Networks](https://arxiv.org/abs/1911.11763)

 ## Caution
-I am not the author of this repo, and this repo is still under development.
+This repo is still under development.

 ## Introduction
  The SuperGlue network is a Graph Neural Network combined with an Optimal Matching layer that is trained to perform matching on two sets of sparse image features.
 This repo includes PyTorch code for training the SuperGlue matching network on top of both [SuperPoint](https://arxiv.org/abs/1911.11763) and [SIFT](http://www.diva-portal.org/smash/get/diva2:480321/FULLTEXT02) keypoints and descriptors.
 SuperGlue operates as a "middle-end," performing context aggregation, matching, and filtering in a single end-to-end architecture.
 For more details, please see: